 Deciding how quickly you want to complete your degree before you start will help you succeed.
 Think about how much you can reasonably work while attending school, and consider what home routines might have to change to allow you enough study time.

-Remember to factor in both class time and study time when preparing for school.
+factor in both class time and study time when preparing for school.

 5. Plan your schedule